 - It was made by a popular manufacturer

-- Total comfort and aesthetics: Your existing home furniture may not fit for the new aesthetic look you desire to have in your new home.
+- Total comfort and aesthetics: Your existing home furniture may not fit the new aesthetic look you desire to have in your new home.
 Selling them will, in this case, be the best or give them out to your friends.
 When faced with a decision about your existing furniture’s comfort and aesthetics, first consider the larger furniture item.
 Since your large belongings can be easily noticed, they make a huge impact on the entire décor of each living space.
 Your old couch won’t give you a good result if you desire a bright, airy theme for your home.

 Making an Estimate for Old Furniture against New Furniture